Advanced Micro Devices Inc (AMD)

 3. Payables Turnover:

-- The payables turnover ratio measures how many times a company pays off its accounts payable during a period.
+- The payables turnover ratio measures how many times a company pays off its accounts payable during a specific period.

 4. Working Capital Turnover: